tokamak-network/Media-Kit/README.md

 ## 📦 Download

-You can download the latest version of the media kit [from the releases tab](html.link).
-These files are automatically generated and are the best way to ensure you are using the latest version of the media kit.
+You can download the latest version of the media kit [here](https://www.notion.so/tokamak/Tokamak-Network-Brand-Kit-6b0c1badd78446f98b60cdd0e4b30456).

 ## 📂 Media Content